Instant Pot Lentil Soup

 Step three

-Gather the broth, herbs and spices, red pepper flakes, green lentils, tomato paste and bay leaves.
+Gather the broth, ground cumin, chili powder, thyme, red pepper flakes, green lentils, tomato paste, bay leaves, salt, and black pepper.
 (B)

 Step four

-Turn the IP on, press the sauté button and wait for the display to say HOT.
+Turn the Instant Pot on, press the sauté button, and wait for the display to say HOT or at least 2 minutes for it to heat up.
 Add olive oil and onions and sauté for 4 minutes.

 Step five

-Add chopped carrots, celery, garlic paste, herbs and spices, salt and pepper and continue to sauté for 3 minutes.
+Add chopped carrots, celery, garlic paste, herbs and spices, salt, and pepper, and continue to sauté for 3 minutes.
+Press the cancel button.

 Step six